majerus1223/MineTime/README.md

     systemctl restart lightdm.service

-Set NVIDIA power to power level 1, 2, or 3 (need to research this more)
+Set NVIDIA power to persistance level 1 (need to research this more)

     sudo nvidia-smi -pm 1